guoyu07/docs-2/docs/dev/services/db.md

 $success = $connection->delete("robots", "id = ?", [101]);
 ```

-## Transactions and Nested Transactions
+# <a href="#transactions-and-nested-transactions" name="transactions-and-nested-transactions">Transactions and Nested Transactions</a>

 Working with transactions is supported as it is with PDO.
 Perform data manipulation inside transactions often increase the performance on most database systems: